Used car buyers guide: Practical problems

 What should YOU choose?

-After reading this short practical buyers guide, we hope you have a better understanding of the pros and cons of each type of vehicle in the family sized sector.
+After reading this practical used car buyers guide, we hope you have a better understanding of the pros and cons of each type of vehicle in the family sized sector.
 As for what you should choose, the decision is yours.
 If you're still struggling here's what we suggest.